bihealth/sodar-server/docs_dev/source/install.rst

 Configure SODAR Components
 --------------------------

 In the SODAR environment variables (preferably in the ``.env`` file), set up iRODS and Taskflow variables to point to your server.
-The default values in ``config/settings/base.py`` point to the sodar_docker_env and sodar_taskflow defaults.
+The default values in ``config/settings/base.py`` point to the sodar-docker-env and sodar-taskflow defaults.
 If using the Docker environment and local Taskflow service, no changes should thus be required.

 Similar configuration also needs to be done to SODAR Taskflow, see instructions in its respective project repository.